 The MDC will perform emergency call outs to relieve grease blockages that result in sewer backups.
 If MDC determines that the grease problems in the sewer infrastructure were a result of the FPE, the establishment will be billed for the work performed by the MDC to relieve the blockage.
 The payment of the fee will be due within 30 days of the issuance of the invoice.

-All Class III and Class IV Food Preparation Establishments (FPEs) are required to install either an Automatic Grease Recovery Unit (AGRU) or a minimum 1,000 gallon outdoor in-ground passive grease interceptor.
+All Class III and Class IV Food Service Establishments (FSEs) are required to install either an Active Grease Recovery Unit (AGRU) or a minimum 1,000 gallon outdoor in-ground passive grease interceptor.
 Specific requirements for these devices are outlined in the General Permit.
 All of the following fixtures must be connected to either an AGRU or an outdoor passive grease interceptor:

 All AGRUs shall be maintained in accordance with the manufacturer’s recommendations.
 This includes a minimum quarterly (four times per year) clean out of the entire unit.
 The contents of the trap must be placed into a container for grease trap waste (brown grease).
 A written log and receipts of all cleaning and maintenance of the trap must be maintained on site for review by the MDC.